astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/jobsinterviews/interviews.md

 - What's your favorite and least favorite part about the work you do?

-I like these questions because they put you in a closer position to what it would actually be like at the job; they help you imagine yourself in that exact role, which is good for you to find out if you want to be there, and also shows great interest to the interviewer.
+I like these questions because they put you in a closer position to what it would actually be like at the job.
+They help you imagine yourself in that exact role, which is good for you to find out if you want to be there; and it shows good interest to the interviewer.

-I would also note that some of these questions could have negative responses; we're not trying to goad bad answers out of people (and **rarely, if ever** will you hear any interviewer say *anything* bad about the company), but you do get honest answers.
+I would also note that some of these questions could have negative responses.
+We're not trying to goad bad answers out of people (and **rarely, if ever** will you hear any interviewer say *anything* bad about the company), but you do get honest answers.
 I've heard things like "I don't like working with technology X or edge case Y," which is